Answer · Sequencing

 Architecture is the system.
 Rep is the seat.
 Office is the signal.

 A US rep cannot close inside broken materials.
-The rep enters discovery with a translated deck, a German proof set, and a pricing posture the US buyer cannot read, and the deal stalls at the same beats every time.
+The rep enters discovery with a translated deck, a German proof set, and a price presentation the US buyer cannot evaluate, and the deal stalls at the same beats every time.
 The rep reports up that "Americans don't get our product" and quits at twelve to eighteen months.
 The replacement rep reports the same thing.
-The cost of two rep cycles inside broken architecture runs $400k-$700k loaded per loop.
+The cost of two rep cycles inside broken sales system runs $400k-$700k loaded per loop.
 The office decision arrives during cycle two and adds a real estate line on top of the same broken system.
 None of those moves changed the architecture.

 Per IMAP German Mid-Cap M&A 2026 and White & Case M&A Explorer 2026, foreign vendors that rebuild architecture before hiring close first deals inside two quarters at a 2-4x conversion rate versus vendors that hire first.
 The rep is more productive inside a working system.
 The office signal lands harder when revenue is already in the door.
 The sequence is structural, not preferential.